 Sanitary Sewer service in the City of North Salt Lake is provided by the South Davis Sewer District.
 For questions or comments about sewer service or to schedule a plant tour, please contact the South Davis sewer District.

 In 1959 the South Davis Sewer District, an independent special district governed by a seven-member board of trustees, was formed in cooperation with local cities to provide wastewater services for the south half of Davis County, consisting of Bountiful, Centerville, the City of North Salt Lake, West Bountiful, Woods Cross and unincorporated areas south of Lund Lane.
 Shortly after the District was formed plans were prepared for the construction of two treatment plants and a collection system with over 100 miles of piping and manholes to convey the wastewater to the two plants.
 Construction of the plants and collection system was completed in 1962.

 Today, the District’s North Plant, located at 1800 West 1200 North in West Bountiful, treats approximately 8 million gallons of wastewater per day with the capacity to treat up to 12 million gallons per day.
 The District’s South Plant, located at 1380 West Center Street in North Salt Lake, treats approximately 3 million gallons of wastewater per day with the capacity to treat up to 4 million gallons a day.
-The size of the collection system owned and maintained by the District has more than doubled in the last 50 years, consisting of more than 200 miles of pipe, ranging from 6 inches to 48 inches in diameter, and an estimated 4,400 manholes.
+The size of the collection system owned and maintained by the District has grown to more than 370 miles of pipe, ranging from 6 inches to 48 inches in diameter, and over 8,800 manholes.

 Impact (Connection) Fees for New Construction/Remodel Projects